 - Heavy duty gloves

-- Face masks or face shields
+- Face masks

 - Disposable plastic aprons

 - Protective eye gear

 - Closed shoes

 Correct use, necessary hygiene practices and proper disposal of PPE is important to avoid cross contamination from PPE to the user's hands or clothes.
 Cleaners should perform hand hygiene using the proper techniques before putting on protective gear for cleaning and after removing it, when changing gloves or after any contact with waste material.
 The procedure to put on protective gear (see left side of diagram below):

 - 1. Wash hands with soap and water

 - 2. Put on the plastic apron

-- 3. Put on the face mask or face shield
+- 3. Put on the face mask

 - 4. Put on the eye protection

 - 5. Put on the gloves